Mycenae

 Mycenae was one of the most thriving towns of ancient Greece.
 It was the most important city of the Mycenaean civilization between 1600 and 1100 BC.

-Nowadays, Mycenae is an impressive archaeological site in the region of Argolis, 120 km southeast of Athens.
-It is believed that during the Roman Empire, Mycenae was a relevant touristic destination.
+Nowadays, Mycenae is an impressive archaeological site in the region of Argolis, 120 kilometres (74.5 miles) southeast of Athens.
+It's believed that during the Roman Empire, Mycenae was a relevant touristic destination.

 Lion Gate

 The main gateway to the citadel of Mycenae is the most iconic symbol of this archaeological site.
-The Lion Gate was built in 1250 BC and measures 3 meters wide by 3 meters high.
-The main entrance is crowned by two large lions that also measure approximately 3 meters each.
+The Lion Gate was built in 1250 BC and measures 3 meters wide by 3 meters high (9.8 feet wide and 9.8 feet high).
+The main entrance is crowned by two large lions that also measure approximately 3 meters (9.8 feet) each.

 Once you get to the main entrance, we suggest you look at the markings on the floor and the bolt holes to get an idea of how large the gate once was.